scottrice77/BarcodeReader/README.md

 ## index.html

 A simple HTML page with three div elements.
 Two of these are supplied to barcodes.js during configuration as containers for the video camera feed and the control buttons.
-The final container is used by an embeded script to feedback the results of sucessfully scanned barcodes.
+The final container is used by an embeded script to feedback the results of sucessfully scanned barcodes using the "setHandler" method and providing a function that accepts a single argument (the barcode scan result).

+    BCReader.setHandler(function(result){
+        let div=document.querySelector("#result");
+        div.innerHTML+="<br>"+result;
+    });

 ## style.css